RisingStack/react-easy-state/README.md

 ### About decorators

 `@easyState` is a decorator, which is not yet part of the JS language.
-You can learn how to enable decorators with babel [here](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) or you can use the older `export default easyState(Comp)` syntax.
+You can learn how to enable decorators with babel [here](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) or you can use the older `easyState(Comp)` function syntax.

 ## Key features